AbiAjayi/Canada-Collision-2019/README.md

 # Canada-Collision-2019
-Canada Collision 2019 analyzes vehicle collision data from Canada in 2019 to identify trends and predict accident hotspots.
+## Objective

+Canada Collision 2019 is a project focused on analyzing and visualizing data related to vehicular collisions in Canada from the year 2019.
+This project utilizes data science and machine learning techniques to identify patterns, predict accident hotspots, and gain insights into factors influencing traffic safety.
+Key features include data cleaning, exploratory analysis, predictive modeling, and interactive visualizations.